 When is it Necessary to Replace a Slate Roof Instead of Repairing it?

-Slate is one of the most elegant roofing materials out on the market.
-Oftentimes, homeowners are faced with dilemma to either replace and expensive slate roof or continue to repairing it.
+Slate is one of the most elegant roofing materials on the market.
+When aging slate roofs begin to fail, homeowners are faced with the dilemma of either replacing an expensive slate roof or continuing to repair it.
 How old does a slate roof really have to be, to be considered “old”?
 The truth of the matter is that a 50 year old slate roof in most cases still has another 50 to go before it reaches “old” age for slate roofing material.
-This is great news, because most homeowners would rather need to do inexpensive repair rather than a very expensive replacement.
+Most homeowners would rather do inexpensive repair than a very expensive slate roof replacement.
+Making recommendations can be a slippery slope for a roof contractor when the costs are high.

-Premier has specialized in custom slate installations for nearly 35 years.
+Premier has been installing custom slate roofs for nearly 35 years.
+There are literally thousands of different slate roof designs and styles.
 Contact us for a free estimate for repair or replacement of stone roofing.

 Replacing a slate roof can cost tens of thousands of dollars.
 Though slate roofs can last a very long time, most slate roofs after 10 years will require some form of annual maintenance.
-The most common repairs is securing loose slate tiles and resealing around chimneys and roof joints.
+The most common repairs is securing loose slate tiles and sealing flashing around chimneys and roof joints.
 Premier Roofing specializes in slate roof contracting and we offer slate repair and replacement.
-As slate roofs get older, the repairs will need to happen more and more often.
-After around 60-80 years, repair cost will increase and so will the amount of repairs needed and it may begin to be more cost effective to consider replacement.
+As slate roofs age more repairs will need to be done.
+Most commonly, slate tiles will come loose from the roof.
+The most common repair is replacing loose slate tiles.
+At a certain point repairs will get out of control and it will make more sense to replace the roof with slate.
+There are also many alternatives to slate roofs worth considering.
+But none of the slate alternatives are as beautiful as natural stone.

 How much does a slate roof cost?